SallySoul/regexc/README.md

 My goal for this project was to explore using prolog in a practical setting.
 That means understanding things like developer workflow, project layout, and argument parsing.
-Although the use of the this project is a bit contrived, I hope that it can serve as an accessable example for a practical prolog application might look like.
+Although the use of the this project is a bit contrived, I hope that it can serve as an accessable example for what a practical prolog application might look like.

 ## How To Build